mhausenblas/dploy/README.md

 ## Commands

-- `dploy init` … creates a new app for you, that is a `dploy.app` file is created in current dir with default values
+- `dploy init` … creates a new app for you, that is, a `dploy.app` file with default values is created in `-location`
 - `dploy dryrun` … validates deployment of the app by checking if DC/OS cluster is valid, validates app specs, etc.
 - `kploy run`… launches the app using the Marathon API
 - `dploy ls` … lists the content of the app, all its resources such as Marathon app specs, etc.